commutatus/spotlight-search/README.md

 **Note**

 You will need to have a background job processor such as `sidekiq`, `resque`, `delayed_job` etc as the file will be generated in the background and will be sent to the email passed.
+If you need to use any other service for sending emails, you will need to override `ExportMailer` class.

 ## Development